AAC Honey Badger

 The AAC Honey Badger is an AR-pattern personal defense weapon, designed primarily for use in a suppressed configuration.
 It is chambered in .300 AAC Blackout and was originally produced by Advanced Armament Corporation (AAC).
-The weapon is named after the honey badger.
+The weapon is named after the honey badger mammal.

 History

 Replacement

 In 2013, AAC began focusing its efforts on the production of suppressors.
 "We made the decision that we are getting out of the rifle-making business", stated Jeff Still, Director of Accessories and Silencers at Remington Outdoor Company.
 "We are going to focus all of our efforts on silencers and related accessories".
 In 2017, Kevin Brittingham founded a new company named "Q, LLC".
 Along with suppressors and a bolt-action rifle of their design, Q has also developed and marketed an improved Honey Badger.

 Cease and desist

 On October 6, 2020, the ATF sent Q a cease and desist letter, asserting that the Honey Badger pistol was a short-barreled rifle.
 Though Q tried to resist this claim, they ceased production of the weapon, and confirmed this in an official statement on October 14.
 On October 15, the ATF gave their cease and desist a 60-day suspension, but Q chose not to resume production of the Honey Badger until the ATF made a definitive decision, as they believed "the ATF could arbitrarily withdraw the suspension at any time."